VCityTeam/UD-Reproducibility/Demos/DatAgora_PartDieu/Readme.md

    command : npm start -- --host=<host-IP-address> --port=${UD_VIZ_PORT}
    ```

-In order to launching the demo (from a terminal) clone this repository and
+In order to launch the demo (from a terminal) clone this repository and
 change the directory to be the one holding this Readme.md file and run the
 following command :
 ```